| | 6.

 finally reaching a distinctly dramatic point by touching the deep

 tonic of that octave.
+After exploring

 the lower octave, the artist moves up into the middle octave in